nai-labs/discord-dreams/README.md

 3. Follow the prompts to enter your API keys and other required information.

+4. The installer will create a `characters.py` file based on the `characters_example.py` template.
+You'll need to edit this file to add your own characters.

-4. Once the installation is complete, follow the instructions provided by the installer to run the bot.
+5. Once the installation is complete, follow the instructions provided by the installer to run the bot.

 ### Manual Installation